-Man, visiting New Zealand, missing in Arthur's Pass National park
+Body of Korean man, visiting New Zealand, found in Arthur's Pass National Park

-An overseas man became separated from a walking companion in the Arthur's Pass National Park over the weekend, sparking a search and rescue operation.
+Emergency services launched a search and rescue operation for the 24-year-old last night after he separated from a walking companion.

+A police spokeswoman said search teams located the man's body this afternoon.

-Emergency services first started searching for the man last night, continuing from first light today.
+He first went missing yesterday afternoon and after the search was postponed last night, it continued from first light today.

+Earlier, the police spokeswoman said four Search and Rescue teams, as well as a helicopter from the West Coast, searched for the man.

-A police spokeswoman said the man appears to have been dressed for a short walk, not as if he was equipped to be out overnight.
+She said the man appeared to have been dressed for a short walk, not as if he was equipped to be out overnight.

-Four Search and Rescue teams, as well as a helicopter from the West Coast, have been out searching for the missing man.

 He was last seen on the Bealey Spur Track - the Department of Conservation describes the track as six kilometres long and taking two hours and 30 minutes one-way.